xrdocs-staging/automation/_tutorials/getting-started-crosswork-planning-design.md

 ![Saved Views]({{site.baseurl}}/images/cp-design-getting-started-saved-view1.png)

 ## Create a Traffic Simulation
 In the upper left corner of Crosswork Planning Design, the selection box should say **Measured Traffic**.
-If you toggle to **Simulated Traffic**, the interfaces should appear empty.
+If you toggle to **Simulated Traffic**, the interfaces should appear empty (no colors appear on the interfaces).
 In this section we will use the measured data to create a traffic simulation.

 Crosswork Planning simulates traffic routed through the network using Demands.
 A demand represents an aggregate per service class flow of traffic from source to destination.
-Each demand has a traffic value in mbps and is routed according the topology and protocols as defined in the Network Model of the network.
+Each demand has a traffic value in Mbps and is routed according the topology and protocols as defined in the Network Model of the network.

 #### Step 8 Create A Demand Mesh
 To create a mesh of demands, first find the edge of the network.
 You will notice these routers are identified with hostnames `er.<site name>`.